Azerbaijan and Organization for Economic Co-operation: 12th Summit of ECO

-During the summit, Ilham Aliyev made a speech: “We are collaborators and the organizers of several international and regional projects and we want to increase the number of concrete projects within the Economic Cooperation Organization very much.
-We have to address the research issues to the concrete and take all measures necessary for the strides process ..."
-Also, Aliyev noted that he paid great attention to the successful operation of ECO.
+During the summit, Ilham Aliyev said: "We are collaborators and the organizers of several international and regional projects and we want to increase the number of concrete projects within the Economic Cooperation Organization very much.
+We have to address the research issues to the concrete and take all measures necessary for the strides process".
+Aliyev noted that he paid great attention to the successful operation of ECO.
 Also he noted that the trade turnover between Azerbaijan and other ECO counties has increased by more than 20% from 2011 (in 2011 turnover was 28%) to 2012.
 After summit, special issue of ECO journal “ECO Chronicle” was published which was dedicated to the Republic of Azerbaijan.
 It included articles about Heydar Aliyev, major points from the speech of Ilham Aliyev during the 11th Summit of ECO and the speech of Elmar Mammadyarov during the 19th meeting of Ministerial Council of ECO, oil strategy and development of tourism in Azerbaijan.